wp-plugins/coolclock/readme.txt

 Example: **[coolclock skin="chunkySwissOnBlack" radius="140" showdigital=digital12 align="left"]**

-Then there are extra options availabe in the [CoolClock - Pro extension](http://status301.net/wordpress-plugins/coolclock-pro/) which allow for more customisation:
+Then there are extra parameters and options availabe in the [CoolClock - Advanced extension](http://status301.net/coolclock-advanced/) which allow for more customisation:

+- **showdigital** - extended with ‘digital24′ and ‘date’ options
 - **background_image** - define full URL or path to an image to serve as background
-- **background_height** - give a height in pixels (default: auto = clock plus subtext height)
+- **background_height** - give a height in pixels (default: clock plus subtext height)
 - **background_width** - give a width in pixels  (default: clock width)
 - **background_color** - define a CSS color value in hex, rgb(a) format, or color name
-- **background_position** - CSS positioning like 'left top', 'bottom', '10% 70%' or '10px 20px' (default: 'left top')
+- **background_position** - CSS positioning like "left top", "bottom", "10% 70%" or "10px 20px" (default: "left top")
-- **background_repeat** - repeat, repeat-x, repeat-y, no-repeat (default: no-repeat)
+- **background_repeat** - background repetition options "repeat", "repeat-x", "repeat-y", "no-repeat" (default: "no-repeat")
 - **background_border_radius** - optional rounded corners value, higher is rounder

 Example: **[coolclock skin="minimal" radius="63" align="left" background_image="http://i35.tinypic.com/990wtx.png"]**

+Custom skins can also be used in shortcode with the Advanced extension.
+See more on

 = I'm building my own theme.
 Is there a theme function available? =